Q. What is an eLibrary Card?

 Q. How do I get or replace a library card?

-Visit our Become a Member page to learn about San Jose Public Library cards.
+- To Get: Visit our Become a Member page to learn about San José Public Library cards.

-If you are unable to visit one of these locations contact us 7 days a week through SJPL's chat service or call 408-808-2000, Monday-Saturday from 11:00 AM-6:00 PM to get assistance with your library card number and resetting your PIN (personal identification number).
+If you are unable to visit a location, contact us 7 days a week through SJPL's chat service or call 408-808-2000, to get assistance with your library card number and resetting your PIN (personal identification number).

 Q. Can I use my SJSU Tower Card as my library card?